mansenfranzen/pysparkle/rationale.rst

 Declarative and imperative paradigm
 -----------------------------------

 SQL is declarative by heart.
-The user describes *what* result is required.
-The underlying engine determines *how* this result needs to computed for best performance.
+The user describes *what* result is desired.
+The underlying engine determines *how* this result needs to computed with best performance in mind.

 This is well suited in more than 95% of the cases for two reasons.
 First, the typical end user only cares about the result.
 Second, vendors of SQL computation engines have decades of experience in optimizing queries and generating the best physical execution plans.

 However in the remaining 5%, especially with increasing complexity, even well optimized engines will eventually fail to find the best execution plan.
-This is especially true in a distributed environment where the correct partitioning of the data is key.
-If not handled correctly, data skew and inappropriate parallelism might result in insufficient memory (with disk spills or even out of memory exception) and low CPU utilization.
+This is especially true in a distributed environment where the correct partitioning and physical layout of the data is key.
+If not handled correctly, data skew and inappropriate parallelism might result in insufficient memory (e.g. disk spills or even out of memory exception) and low CPU utilization.

 Spark's DataFrameAPI provides the possibility to imperatively adjust the computation graph.
-More concretely, DataFrameAPI allows to dictate *how* the computation plan is generated on a lower level.
+More concretely, Spark's DataFrameAPI allows to dictate *how* the computation plan is generated on a lower level.
 For example, the partitioning of the data can be manually enforced via ``repartition``.
 Moreover, intermediate results can be explicitly stored via ``cache`` to prevent expensive re-computations.
-Last but not least, join strategies may directly provided via join hints (e.g. broadcast joins).
+Last but not least, join strategies may be directly provided via join hints (e.g. broadcast joins).

 Required skill and ease of use
 ------------------------------